 Product concentration.
 Autodesk derives a substantial portion of its revenues from sales of AutoCAD software, AutoCAD upgrades, and adjacent products which are interoperable with AutoCAD.
-As such, any factor adversely affecting sales of AutoCAD and AutoCAD upgrades, including such factors as product life cycle, market acceptance, product performance and reliability, reputation, price competition, and the availability of third-party applications, could have a material adverse effect on the Company's business and consolidated results of operations.
+As such, any factor adversely affecting sales of AutoCAD and AutoCAD updates, including such factors as product life cycle, market acceptance, product performance and reliability, reputation, price competition, and the availability of third-party applications, could have a material adverse effect on the Company's business and consolidated results of operations.
 In April 1998, the Company received notice that the Federal Trade Commission ("FTC") has undertaken a nonpublic investigation to determine whether Autodesk or others have engaged in or are engaging in unfair methods of competition.
 The FTC has not made any claims or allegations regarding the Company's current business practices or policies, nor have any charges been filed.
 Autodesk intends to cooperate fully with the FTC in its inquiry.
 The Company does not believe that the investigation will have a material adverse impact on its business or consolidated results of operations.

 Product development and introduction.
 The software industry is characterized by rapid technological change as well as changes in customer requirements and preferences.
-The software products offered by the Company are complex and, despite extensive testing and quality control, may contain errors or defects ("bugs"), especially when first introduced.
-There can be no assurance that defects or errors will not occur in future releases of AutoCAD or other software products offered by the Company's software products, damage to Autodesk's reputation, loss of revenues, an increase in product returns, or lack of market acceptance of its products, any of which could have a material and adverse effect on the Company's business and consolidated results of operations.
+The software products offered by the Company are internally complex and, despite extensive testing and quality control, may contain errors or defects ("bugs"), especially when first introduced.
+In fiscal year 1996, Autodesk experienced quality and performance issues associated with AutoCAD Release 13, including issues related to compatibility with certain hardware platforms and peripheral equipment, interoperability problems with products designed to work in conjunction with AutoCAD Release 13, and other issues associated with the software's object-oriented design.
+These factors resulted in a high rate of product returns in fiscal year 1996.
+There can be no assurance that defects or errors will not occur in future releases of AutoCAD or other software products offered by the Company.
+Such defects or errors could result in corrective releases to the Company's software products, damage to Autodesk's reputation, loss of revenues, an increase in product returns, or lack of market acceptance of its products, any of which could have a material and adverse effect on the Company's business and consolidated results of operations.

 The Company believes that its future results will depend largely upon its ability to offer products that compete favorably with respect to reliability, performance, ease of use, range of useful features, continuing product enhancements, reputation, price and training.
-The discovery of product defects could result in the delay or cancellation of planned development projects, and could have a material and adverse effect on the Company's business and consolidated results of operations.
-Further, increased competition in design, mapping, or multimedia software products could also have a negative impact on the Company's business and consolidated results of operations.
+Delays or difficulties may result in the delay or cancellation of planned development projects, and could have a material and adverse effect on Autodesk's business and consolidated results of operations.
+Further, increased competition in the market for design, mapping, or multimedia software products could also have a negative impact on the Company's business and consolidated results of operations.
 More specifically, gross margins may be adversely affected if sales of low-end CAD products, which historically have had lower margins, grow at a faster rate than the Company's higher-margin products.